yeikobu/MyEasyCryptoManager/README.md

 - [x] Add your holdings to your portfolio and check your profit or loss.
 - [x] 100% data in the cloud.
 - [x] No private user data track.
+- [x] The haptic engine works only on real devices.

 ## Requirements